Maltimore/gridsearch_helper/README.md

 - 1  independent variable: create a swarm/barplot with one group for each value of the independent variable
 - 2+ independent variables: create a parallel coordinates plot

 There is also an option to split the analysis into separate parts via the values of another independent variable.
 In this case, one plot per value of this ``split_analysis_column`` is performed.
-This effectively reduces the amount of independent variables by 1.

 See the file `gridsearch_analysis/run.py` for an example how to use `gridsearch_analysis`.